zwave-js/node-zwave-js/packages/zwave-js/api.md

     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "restoreNVM" restoreNVMRaw(nvmData: Buffer, onProgress?: (bytesWritten: number, total: number) => void): Promise<void>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "setRFRegion" get rfRegion(): RFRegion_2 | undefined;
     // (undocumented)
     get sdkVersion(): string | undefined;
     sdkVersionGt(version: SDKVersion): boolean | undefined;